 Efficacy in Treating Opioid Use Disorder

 Numerous studies have demonstrated methadone’s effectiveness in treating OUD.
-Research indicates that methadone maintenance treatment (MMT) significantly reduces illicit opioid use, decreases the risk of overdose, and lowers the transmission rates of infectious diseases such as HIV and hepatitis C. Additionally, MMT has been associated with improved social functioning, including increased employment rates and reduced criminal activity (NIDA, 2023).
+Research indicates that methadone maintenance treatment (MMT) significantly reduces illicit opioid use, decreases the risk of overdose, and lowers the transmission rates of infectious diseases such as HIV and hepatitis C. Additionally, MMT has been associated with improved social functioning, including increased employment rates and reduced criminal activity,

-A 2023 meta-analysis published in The Lancet found that individuals receiving methadone were 50% less likely to relapse compared to those who pursued abstinence-only approaches.
+Along with this, individuals receiving methadone treatment are less likely to relapse compared to those who pursue abstinence-only approaches.
 Methadone’s role in reducing mortality rates is also well-documented.
-Patients on methadone treatment have a significantly lower risk of overdose-related deaths compared to those not receiving MAT (The Lancet, 2023).
+Patients on methadone treatment have a significantly lower risk of overdose-related deaths compared to those not receiving MAT.

 The Science Behind Methadone